punchagan/punchagan.muse-amuse.in/content/blog/2018-in-review.md

 -   Write quarterly posts to document my improved understanding of the theme -- Be Deliberate -- and to track progress I'm making on these goals.

+---

+Thanks [Kartik Krovvidi](https://twitter.com/kar%5Ftiktok) and [Shantanu Choudhary](http://baali.muse-amuse.in/) for reading drafts of this post, being excited about it, and useful suggestions to make it better.